cm3/krib/README.md

-# krib
-Knowledge Representation with Indent and Bracket
+# Knowledge Representation with Indent and Bracket (KRIB)